teufelaudio/harness-spryker/README.md

 ## How to test?
 There are two modes of this harness: static (for CI environment) and dynamic (for local environment).
+Static mode is a fixed file system, and dynamic uses mutagen to sync file changes with the console and php-fpm containers.

 You can test both of them using below command:
 ```sh
 .ci/test static